-The Crankworx FMBA Slopestyle World Championship closes out its season on the dirt gold and amidst the mighty Redwoods of Skyline Rotorua Gravity Park.
+The Crankworx FMBA Slopestyle World Championship kicks off it’s season on the dirt gold and amidst the mighty Redwoods of Skyline Rotorua Gravity Park.

 New Zealand’s grand master of the discipline, Kelly McGarry, and his building partner, Tom Hey, designed and built one of the best slopestyle courses in the world before McGarry passed away in 2016.
 The event was renamed in his honour.

 The Rotorua event is a special one for many reasons.
 Like every Crankworx Slopestyle, it is the marquee event of the festival, bringing together the elite of the discipline eager to prove themselves and start their season off with a bang.

 The Maxxis Slopestyle in Memory of McGazza, as well as all other events part of the quest for the Crankworx FMBA Slopestyle World Championship, are broadcast LIVE on all your devices on Red Bull TV.

 FMBA Qualified.
 Total of 14 riders + 2 alternates